 6. Assess the Impact

-Just as you would analyze a marketing campaign for its success, you should regularly assess your legal intake to identify areas for improvement.
+Just as you would analyze a marketing campaign for its success, you should regularly assess your legal client intake process to identify areas for improvement.
 By listening to calls, checking in with staff, and asking for client feedback at the close of the matter, you can determine which elements of your legal intake are working well and which need more work.

 You’ll find that a great legal intake process can show fantastic results for your firm, improving conversion rates and client satisfaction.